symfund/buildroot-2025.02.x/README.md

 ```

 # Configure Airplay
-- Launch **make menuconfig** to configure buildroot, find airplay and enable it in the following path
+- Launch **make menuconfig** to configure buildroot

+Find airplay and enable it in the following path
 ```
 $ make menuconfig
 -->Target packages -->Networking applications